|Job Title:||HR Trustee|

 - To actively contribute to policy setting, strategic direction, goal and target setting, and evaluate performance against targets, budgets, plans and charitable objectives.

-- To ensure that HR activities and interventions are linked to the organisations’s charitable objectives and complement the organisation culture.
+- To ensure that HR activities and interventions are linked to the company’s charitable objectives and complement the company culture.

-- To ensure the Trustee Board monitors and reviews the performance of the charity’s Chief Executive, rewards performance accordingly and identifies appropriate development opportunities.
+- To ensure the Trustee Board monitors and reviews the performance of the company’s Chief Executive, rewards performance accordingly and identifies appropriate development opportunities.

 - To monitor the financial position of the charity and its operations within its means and objects, making sure that there are clear lines of accountability for day-to-day financial management.